 Often, cats will lap up the broth more readily than eat small vegetable chunks.
 Monitor your cat’s weight.

 If an undesirable weight loss occurs, please contact your veterinarian immediately so you can make an adjustment in your cat’s feeding/diet plan.

 As you can see, cooking this cat food recipe isn’t difficult and can be a rewarding experience for both you and your cat!

 Please consult with your veterinarian and use personal judgment when cooking at home for your cat.

 Even though pet food recalls and the poor quality of some pet foods are a concern, many veterinarians voice concerns over homemade diets.

 Some vets feel that when fed exclusively, homemade diets may result in vitamin/mineral deficiencies that can adversely affect a pet’s health.

-If you choose to feed your cat a homemade diet, you must understand and meet your cat’s needs to stay healthy.
+If you choose to feed your cat a homemade diet, like this cat food recipe, you must understand and meet your cat’s needs to stay healthy.